Thermodynamic cost-controllability tradeoff in metabolic currency coupling

-This theory further applies to diverse contexts in {both evolution and adaptation.
-As an evolutionary example}, we have argued how metabolic currency coupling could influence the evolutionary trend toward more GC-rich microbes in more complex environments. {At the level of non-genetic adaptation,} our theoretical results could be experimentally tested by manipulating the pool size of a currency metabolite: e.g., the addition of guanosine, which is converted to GTP via the salvage pathway, can increase GTP levels~\cite{kriel2012direct}.
-Note here that, although our minimal model assumes a constant coupling strength $\kc$ for simplicity, parameter values including $\kc$ in reality vary dynamically, depending on enzyme and metabolite abundances or growth conditions.
-An order-of-magnitude estimation of the parameters in our model suggests that $\kc$ and $\kappa^+_{\rm ATP}/\ATP_\tot$ are typically of comparable magnitude, both on the order of $10^3\text{--}10^4\;{\rm [/M/s]}$ under physiological conditions (see Appendix~\ref{sec:n=3} for details); this, in turn, implies that both strong and weak currency-coupling regimes can arise in natural cells as well as in experimentally manipulated systems.
+At the level of non-genetic adaptation, our theoretical results could {also} be experimentally tested by manipulating the pool size of a currency metabolite: e.g., the addition of guanosine, which is converted to GTP via the salvage pathway, can increase GTP levels~\cite{kriel2012direct}.
+Note here that, although our minimal model assumes a constant coupling strength $\kc$ for simplicity, parameter values, including $\kc$, in reality vary dynamically, depending on enzyme and metabolite abundances or growth conditions.
+An order-of-magnitude estimation of the parameters in our model suggests that $\kc$ and $\kappa^+_{\rm ATP}/\ATP_\tot$ are typically of comparable magnitude, both on the order of $10^3\text{--}10^4\;{\rm [M^{-1}s^{-1}]}$ under physiological conditions (see Appendix~\ref{sec:order} for details); this, in turn, implies that both strong and weak currency-coupling regimes can arise in natural cells as well as in experimentally manipulated systems.

+{For analytical tractability, our model assumes local detailed balance and simple mass-action kinetics for the coupling reaction (Eq.~\eqref{eq:model_dynamics}), as well as symmetry between currency metabolites $\Delta\mu^\circ_A=\Delta\mu^\circ_B$.
+However, our conclusions, including the cost–controllability tradeoff, persist even when we replace mass action by more general reversible enzyme-mediated kinetics (Appendix~\ref{sec:GeneralizedCoupling}.1) or allow asymmetric coupling energetics or small dissipation in currency coupling (Appendix~\ref{sec:GeneralizedCoupling}.2).}

-Our minimal model simplifies substrates and anabolic products into a single variable $[F_X^+]$ to capture the essence of metabolic currency coupling.
-This leads to the unrealistic feature that the total EPR becomes zero in the case without currency coupling ($\kc{\,=\,}0$). {Such limitations} could be resolved by introducing a more {detailed and realistic} model which incorporates the dynamic change in coupling strength $\kc$ and distinguishes between catabolism and anabolism, without altering our core findings. {For example,} the present model can be easily extended to systems with the coupling of $n{\,\geq\,}3$ currency metabolites, where a similar tradeoff between elasticity and EPR exists (Appendix~\ref{sec:order}).
+Our minimal model {also coarse-grains} substrates and anabolic products into a single {quantity, $[F_X^+]$,} to capture the essence of metabolic currency coupling.
+This leads to the unrealistic feature that the total EPR {vanishes} in the case without currency coupling ($\kc{\,=\,}0$). {In addition, we treat $\kappa_X^\pm$ as constant parameters, reasonably assuming a separation of timescales in which coupling reactions relax sufficiently fast compared to other metabolic processes, particularly the rate-limiting steps in catabolism and anabolism.} Such limitations could be resolved by introducing a more detailed and realistic model which incorporates the dynamic change in coupling strength $\kc$ and distinguishes between catabolism and anabolism, without altering our core findings. {For example,} the present model can be easily extended to systems with the coupling of $n{\,\geq\,}3$ currency metabolites, where a similar tradeoff between elasticity and EPR {emerges} (Appendix~\ref{sec:n=3}).